zazawertuy/Moral-ties/README.md

 Code for the article "The strength of moral ties".

 # Abstract
-We study cooperation and group pressure in social networks by introducing a new concept termed moral ties.
-By combining network characteristics and agents’ actions, moral ties extend and refine the concept of social ties as a driver for group pressure.
-Direct moral ties depend on the size of the group the agent relates to and the dissimilarity between the actions taken by the agent and the actions taken by the group.
-Indirect moral ties take account of the cohesiveness of cooperators and express the capacity of cooperative agents to coordinate group pressure.
-Individual decisions are driven by private net benefits and group pressure where the latter is the result of direct and indirect moral ties.
-Once group pressure exceeds the threshold of private net benefits agents switch from non-cooperation to cooperation.
-We find that, depending on the relationship between group polarization and the level of the agents’ commitment with collective interest, group size and indirect moral ties are either complements or substitutes of direct moral ties for attaining the threshold.
-We determine the efficient policy (formal vs. informal) for increasing indirect moral ties  as a function of direct moral ties and group cohesiveness at the network level.
-We find that informal policies are more efficient when group cohesiveness is below one half, and the strength of direct moral ties is at least twice the value of group cohesiveness.
-Otherwise, formal polices are more efficient.
+We study cooperation and group pressure on social networks by introducing a new concept termed moral ties.
+By combining network characteristics and agents’ actions, direct and indirect moral ties extend and refine the concept of social ties and the role of cohesiveness as drivers of group pressure and cooperation.
+The results show that a strong commitment by agents with collective interests or a high degree of polarization minimizes the effect of indirect moral ties on cooperation.
+We demonstrate that an increase in indirect moral ties does not necessarily lead to a decrease in the critical mass of compliers for supporting cooperation.
+We demonstrate that informal policies are more efficient in promoting cooperation than formal policies are when the expected strength of direct moral ties is at least twice the value of the expected group cohesiveness of the network.
+Otherwise, formal policies are more efficient.

+Keywords: Cooperation; Social networks; Group polarization; Moral motivation; Social dilemma; Social norms.

+JEL classification: D62; D63; D74; D91; H00.

 # Code
 1.- The folder "Networks" contains networks with 1000 and 7500 nodes ordered by an increasing value of group cohesiveness.